DElwellGitHub/baseball-project/readme.md

     - Lambda function would trigger a message sent to SNS topic.

 - SNS
-    - Created a topic and subscribed my personal email, so that whenever the topic is triggered by Lambda, I would receive an email.
+    - Created a topic and subscribed my personal email address and phone number, so that whenever the topic is triggered by Lambda, I would receive an email and text.

 - Lambda function to start and stop EC2 instance (optional)
     - Created two lambda functions that would automatically stop and start my EC2 instance at times of day I define in AWS EventBridge.